 When potassium levels become higher than the normal level in the blood, it can lead to dangerous and probably deadly issues.
 The situation with higher potassium levels is called hyperkalemia.
 Untreated hyperkalemia can result in the death of the mother as the heart can stop beating.

 Hyperkalemia can be caused due to:

-Slight elevation in potassium levels often cause no noticeable symptoms.
+A slight elevation in potassium levels often causes no noticeable symptoms.
 If the potassium level elevates enough to cause symptoms, the signs include:

 Extreme hyperkalemia can cause paralysis.